ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-24-twitter-streaming-using-python.md

 the `tweepy` methods in order to connect to our application.

 <div class="alert alert-info">
-  <strong>Best practice!</strong> Normally, it's a good practice that you put your Twitter credentials, or anything that is private
-  in a separate file away from your source code.
+  Normally, it's a good practice that you store your Twitter credentials, or anything that is private in a separate file away from your source code.
 I suggest storing them in a config.ini file, then accessing them using the ConfigParser module in Python.
 </div>

 We can then add filters in the way we stream using the `stream.filter()` method.
 The `track` parameter is an array of keywords that will be listened into.
 This means that as our listener is running, it will only listen to tweets that contain the keywords below (logical OR).

 You can actually try this one out right now.
 Just copy the code below, supply your credentials, and then type `python scraper.py` in your cmd!